FoldedLettuce/Hyper-Minecraft-Auth/README.md

 2. Place the jar into the "Plugins" folder.
 3. Start your server.
 4. Once the server finished starting up shut down the server.
-5. Open the "HyperMinecraftAuth" folder inside of the plugin folder.
+5. Open the "MetalabsMinecraftAuth" folder inside of the plugin folder.
 6. Open "config.yml"
-7. Add your Hyper Public Authorization key into there.
+7. Add your Meta Labs Authorization key into there.

 An example of the config.yml can be found below:
 ![preview](https://i.imgur.com/X2tXPD3.png)